Health law concentration

 • MSL 8995: MSL Capstone-HL (3 credits) - Required

-A supervised independent study, drawing on concepts covered in other courses and focusing on a specific problem or area of interest.
+Group project or field placement project, drawing on concepts covered in other courses and focusing on a specific problem or area of interest.